andrewasas1333/andrewasas1333/README.md

 im a coder

-i know php html css javascript mysql and some other random coding languages
+i know php lua python html css javascript mysql and some other random coding languages

 i worked on squared